oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

   * If `overridesDistributionStrategy` is DYNAMIC, then the `livenessProbe.sh` script, which is already periodically invoked by Kubernetes, will perform the same actions as `startServer.sh` to update the files in `optconfig`.
   * WebLogic Server instances monitor the files in `optconfig` and dynamically update the active configuration based on the current contents of the configuration overrides files.
   * Otherwise, if the `overridesDistributionStrategy` is ON_RESTART, then the updated files at the ConfigMap's mount point are not copied to `optconfig` while the WebLogic Server instance is running and, therefore, don't affect the active configuration.

+{{% notice note %}} Changes to configuration overrides distributed to running WebLogic Server instances can only take effect if the corresponding WebLogic configuration MBean attribute is "dynamic".
+For instance, the Data Source "passwordEncrypted" attribute is dynamic while the "Url" attribute is non-dynamic.
+{{% /notice %}}